Weather storms more easily by preparing ahead of time

-- Get the most current outage information and power restoration updates on our mobile friendly Outage website.
+- Get the most current outage information and power restoration updates on our mobile friendly List of Electricity Outages.

 - Turn off major appliances (electric water heaters, refrigerators and freezers) and sensitive electronic equipment (TVs, VCRs, DVD players, computers, stereos) to prevent possible damage when power is restored.
 Leave one light switch on so you'll know when power has been restored.

 - If you use an emergency generator, please follow the manufacturer's instructions carefully, and review our generator safety tips.

 - Please don't use a natural gas or propane range, stove or oven to heat your home.